huri000/CrownControl/README.md

 ## Overview

-CrownControl is a simple scroll-view controller inspired by Apple Watch Digital Crown.
+Inspired by Apple Watch Digital Crown, CrownControl is a tiny accessory view that enables scrolling through scrollable content possible without lifting your thumb.

 ### Features